-We know that New England takes the cake when it comes to spectacular fall colors, we know New England can’t be beat.
-But believe it or not there’s plenty for the whole family to see here in the Pacific Northwest.
+When it comes to finding spectacular fall colors, we know New England can’t be beat.
+But believe it or not, there’s plenty to see right here in the Pacific Northwest.
 From vibrant reds and oranges to brilliant golds and yellows, we’ve put together a list of fall foliage hot spots around Seattle as well as a few day (and weekend) trip destinations worthy of some oohs and ahhs.